 The family extends their sincere appreciation to Cedar Grove Personal Care Center, TLC Services, Dr. Nik Shah and staff and the Oncology Department at Camden Clark Medical Center for the love and care provided to our mom in her final days.

-A Mass of Christian Burial will be celebrated at 10:30 a.m.
-Monday at Sacred Heart Catholic Church, Salem, with Father Alfred Obiudu as celebrant.
-Interment will follow in Christian Church Cemetery, Center Point.
-The family will receive friends at Spurgeon Funeral Home, 212 Front St., West Union, from 4-8 p.m. today.
+A Mass of Christian Burial will be celebrated on Monday, Sept.
+2, at 10:30 a.m. in the Sacred Heart Catholic Church, Salem, with Father Alfred Obiudu as celebrant.
+Interment will follow in the Christian Church Cemetery, Center Point.
+The family will receive friends in the Spurgeon Funeral Home, 212 Front St., West Union, on Sunday, Sept.
+1, from 4-8 p.m.
 There will be a Vigil Service at 4:30 p.m. in the funeral home chapel.

 Expressions of sympathy may be extended to the family at www.spurgeonfunerals.com